eliseduverdier/edition_sci_open_access/doc/README_FOR_APP.md

    * if researcher and has been added as co-author to the article
  * delete
    * only if: author or co-author, paper is unpublished with no peer-reviews, or peer-reviews are started but after notification / need to give reason.

+## Reviews
+**editor**
+  * **paper/:id**
+    * if pending, and not enough reviews already: can send reviews to researchers
+    * if reviews are done: can accept/refuse the paper, but mostly sends it for modification to the author
+  * **paper/:id** can validate or refuse an opinion paper (if pending)
+  * **paper/:id/reviews** can see all the reviews of a paper
+  * **paper/mine** can see all of the reviews they asked and which one are still pending
+  * can see when all reviews are done, and asks to author
+  * and decide to publish the paper.

+**researcher**
+  on their articles:
+  * **paper/:id/reviews**
+    they can see

+  on other's article:
+  * can edit a copy of the base article: their modification will be highligthed.

+**reader**
+  * reviews are private: only editors, author of the article in question, and the reviewer can see them.

 ## Persons
  * (admin) see a list of all persons